JDuchniewicz/website-hugo/content/posts/26-02-21-cpp-to-rust.md

     println!("looping: {}", i);
 }
 ```
 You can also loop in steps similar to the C++ `i += 2` by using this syntax: `for i in (1..10).step_by(2)`, but how do you loop backward?
-I probably spoiled the fun as the answer is visible above, you create an iterator from a range by yet another trait called `Into` which is a reciprocal of `From` - in short it allows the programmer to specify legal conversions between types in Rust.
-So, we take a range of values, convert it into an iterator and call the `rev()` function on it and _voila_, we got our reverse loop: `for i in (1..10).into_iter().rev()`.
+I probably spoiled the fun as the answer is visible above, a range already implements the `Iterator` trait, and for other types you create an iterator from them by yet another trait called `Into` which is a reciprocal of `From` - in short it allows the programmer to specify legal conversions between types in Rust.
+So, we take a range of values, call the `rev()` function on it (provided by the `Iterator` trait) and _voila_, we got our reverse loop: `for i in (1..10).rev()`.

 Barring from some syntax differences, the program is quite similar to the original version, we use `as` instead of C-style (*unsafe*) casts and `static_cast<T>`s.
 This cast will of course detect any mismatch at compile time.